 An online survey informed the evaluation of stakeholder perspectives.
-Approximately 70 internal and external stakeholders took the survey, including members of Pattern leadership, suppliers, government agencies, and community members - eight percent of respondents identified as Indigenous Peoples.
+Approximately 70 internal and external The group leading the analysis identified 22 topics by stakeholders took the survey, including members of Pattern weighing these two dimensions relative to Pattern's activities. leadership, suppliers, government agencies, and community They considered ESG reporting standards, the reporting members - eight percent of respondents identified as practices of renewable energy companies, and ESG inquiries Indigenous Peoples. from our stakeholders.

-We believe the outcomes of this process reflect the merit of stakeholder engagement and shape how we prioritize our sustainability work.
-We plan to complete a new ESG materiality assessment every three years to inform our sustainability strategic roadmap during that timeframe.
+We believe the outcomes of this process reflect the merit The analysis of topic significance referenced the GRI of stakeholder engagement and shape how we prioritize Standards, United Nations Sustainable Development Goals, our sustainability work.
+We plan to complete a new ESG Sustainable Accounting Standards Board, Equator Principles, materiality assessment every three years to inform our applicable laws and regulations, industry initiatives and sustainability strategic roadmap during that timeframe. research, and our stakeholder inquiries.